AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-fill-image.md

 ![Result with basic fill](../images/gen-fill.jpg)

-A more detailed prompt would provide better results, and remember that the masked region could be smaller as well, not the complete background.
+**Note:** A more detailed prompt would provide better results, and remember that the masked region could be smaller as well, rather than the complete background.

+## Complete Source Code

-Here's the complete script containing utilities for authentication, uploading, and downloading.
+The complete source code containing utilities for authentication, uploading, and downloading is provided below.

 <InlineAlert variant="warning" slots="title, text" />